Kinetik: Interview With CEO Sufian Chowdhury About The Non-Emergency Medical Transportation Company

 What are the company’s core products and features?
 What differentiates the company from its competition?
 Chowdhury explained:

-“Our software suite is designed as a synchronized ecosystem that provides interoperability between technologies used by all stakeholders including health plans, members, transportation brokers, healthcare providers, and transportation providers.”
+“Our software suite is designed as a synchronized ecosystem that provides interoperability between technologies used by all stakeholders including health plans, members and transportation providers.”

-— Our Trip Assistant is used by transportation providers to accept rides from multiple sources, such as insurance companies and hospitals.
+— Trip Assistant, used by transportation providers to accept rides from multiple sources, such as insurance companies and hospitals.
 An ongoing issue for transportation providers is porting from one platform to another, but Trip Assistant acts as a centralized layer and can provide real-time communication and updates about trips, which is helpful in reducing fraud.

-— Our RCM feature is used by transportation providers to speed up asking for claims.
+— RCM, used by transportation providers to speed up asking for claims.
 Health claims typically take 2-4 weeks and many small businesses cannot survive if they are not paid on time.
 RCM helps with re-submissions, catching errors ahead of time, and reducing overall rejection rates on claims, which helps to ensure timely payments.
 It eliminates the need for a billing team that does manual claims.”

 Challenges Faced